 Emily’s Walking Book Club

-The idea behind it is that it’s much easier to talk while you’re walking – something about the rhythm of it loosens your thoughts and your tongue too.
+The idea is it’s much easier to talk while you’re walking – something about the rhythm of it loosens your thoughts and your tongue too.
 Perhaps it’s also easier because you’re looking around at beautiful landscape rather than making stressful eye-contact.

 We were delighted to be recorded for Radio 4’s Ramblings with Clare Balding, first broadcast in 2013, for which we discussed Elizabeth Taylor’s Mrs Palfrey at the Claremont.
 You can listen again if you follow the link.

 We set off at 11.30 sharp from Daunt Books Hampstead, and return there for 1pm.
 There’s a £5 suggested fee, but if you can’t afford this (plus the cost of travel and the book – I know, it adds up!) then just come along anyway and pay what you can.
 Fancy joining us?
 Great!
-Just turn up – details below – you never need to book a place (the Heath is always big enough to accommodate us), but please make sure you are suitably attired – there is usually a lot of mud, and it can be very wet and windy – and, of course, that you’ve read the book.
+Book your place below.
+If you can’t make it to the Heath, then why not join me to discuss the book on the following Monday evening on Zoom instead.

-From: Daunt Books Hampstead, 51 South End Road, NW3 2QB
+Setting off from Daunt Books Hampstead, 51 South End Road, NW3 2QS.

 Sign up for our monthly newsletter, which contains details of walks past and future.

 Emily’s Walking Book Club has also popped up across the UK at Literary Festivals, Writers’ Retreats, and even at a hen party.
 If you think it could be the right thing for your own special event – birthday / team away day / school outing / anything else then please get in touch.
 I love taking this idea onto new ground.